Burrow’s 321 yards helps No. 2 LSU down No. 9 Auburn, 23-20

 BATON ROUGE, La.
+(AP) — Joe Burrow bounced up immediately from a high-speed hit that looked like it could have given the LSU quarterback whiplash as he was sent crashing into the Auburn bench area.

+Trotting resolutely back to the line of scrimmage, Burrow resumed his school-record eighth career 300-yard passing performance in a tense, top-10 clash that put a premium on grit and perseverance.

-(AP) — Joe Burrow passed for 321 yards and a touchdown, ran for another score, and second-ranked LSU edged No. 9 Auburn 23-20 on Saturday.
+Burrow passed for 321 yards and a touchdown, ran for 47 yards and another score, and second-ranked LSU edged No. 9 Auburn 23-20 on Saturday.

+“If your quarterback shows toughness like that, it can kind of get your team going,” Burrow said.
+“If you lay down on the field and don’t hop right back up, it shows your team that you are not really into it.”

-The victory ensured LSU (8-0, 4-0 SEC) would be unbeaten heading into its highly anticipated trip to Alabama on Nov.
-9, which entered this weekend ranked No. 1.
+The victory ensured LSU (8-0, 4-0 SEC) would be unbeaten heading into its highly anticipated Nov.
+9 tilt at Alabama, which entered this weekend ranked No. 1.

 Clyde Edwards-Helaire rushed for 136 yards and touchdown for LSU, which wasn’t able to put away Auburn (6-2, 3-2) until Derrick Dillon recovered an onside kick with 2:31 left.

+“It was a gut check tonight,” LSU coach Ed Orgeron said, praising the way his players stuck together.
+“They didn’t want to be denied.”

-While LSU’s prolific, up-tempo spread offense was able to roll up 508 yards, scoring proved relatively difficult against a gritty Auburn defense that thwarted LSU drives into its territory with a pair of fourth-down stops and an interception.
+While LSU’s prolific, up-tempo spread offense rolled up 508 yards, the unit didn’t approach its 50.1-point scoring average against an Auburn defense that thwarted LSU drives into its territory with a pair of fourth-down stops and an interception.

+“They fought their guts out and our defense played unbelievable,” Auburn coach Gus Malzahn said.
+“We had opportunities and we didn’t seize the moment.
+We just didn’t get it done offensively.”

-LSU came in averaging 50.1 points per game and had not previously scored fewer than 36 points in a game, but Auburn’s defensive front put pressure on Burrow, sacking him three times.
+LSU had not previously scored fewer than 36 points in a game, but Auburn’s defensive front put pressure on Burrow, sacking him three times.

-Still, Burrow didn’t flinch when he was leveled along the sideline after a first down scramble in the first half.
-He responded by completing five of his next six throws, ending with a 20-yard touchdown on a fade to Terrace Marshall Jr. Burrow completed 32 of 42 passes and his eighth career 300-yard passing performance gave him the most of any QB in LSU history.
-Ja’Marr Chase caught eight passes for 123 yards.
+Still, Burrow didn’t flinch when he was leveled along the sideline after 14-yard scramble on third-and-12 in the first half.
+He completed five of his next six throws, ending with a 20-yard touchdown on a fade to Terrace Marshall Jr.

+Burrow completed 32 of 42 passes.
+His top target was Ja’Marr Chase, who caught eight passes for 123 yards.

+“We showed toughness today.
+It was not a pretty win by any means,” Burrow said.
+“SEC games aren’t going to be pretty.
+When you can come out on top of a top-10 team and feel like you could have played better, it’s always a good thing.”

 Bo Nix completed 15 of 35 passes for 157 yards and one late touchdown to Seth Williams that gave Auburn the opportunity to set up a meaningful onside kick.

 D.J.
-Williams rushed for 130 yards for Auburn, which looked prime to go ahead by a touchdown in the third quarter when Williams sprinted into the open field from his own 20.
+Williams rushed for 130 yards for Auburn, which looked primed to go ahead by a touchdown in the third quarter when Williams sprinted into the open field from his own 20.

-Safety Grant Delpit forced Williams out of bounds just inside the 10, and Auburn was not able to turn the 70-yard run into a touchdown, settling instead for a field goal and 13-10 lead.
+Safety Grant Delpit forced Williams out of bounds just inside the 10, and Auburn couldn’t parlay the 70-yard run into a touchdown, settling for a field goal to make it 13-10.

-That lead lasted until five minutes remained in the third quarter, in part because of LSU decided against a tying field goal attempt on fourth-and-goal from the Auburn 2, and instead tried a receiver screen to Ja’Marr Chase that was stopped a yard short of the goal line.
-Later in the quarter, LSU again was threatening to score when Burrow’s pass intended for Chase was intercepted by Roger McCreary at the Auburn 2.
+That lead lasted until five minutes remained in the third quarter, in part because Burrow’s screen to Chase was stopped on fourth-and-goal from the Auburn 2.
+Later in the quarter, Burrow’s pass intended for Chase was intercepted by Roger McCreary at the Auburn 2.

-That was the latest LSU had trailed in a game this season.

-LSU finally pushed in front by going back to a running game that had struggled for most of the first three quarters.
-Edwards-Helaire ran four straight times for gains for 45 yards, capped by a 6-yard score to put LSU in front 16-13.
+LSU hadn’t trailed that late in a game all season, but LSU finally pushed in front by going back to a running game that had struggled most of the first three quarters.
+Edwards-Helaire ran four straight times for gains for 45 yards, capped by his 6-yard score to put LSU in front 16-13.

-Burrow’s 7-yard rushing TD, capping a 67-yard drive in which LSU again leaned on the run, widened the lead to 23-13.
+Burrow’s 7-yard rushing TD, capping another run-heavy drive, widened the lead to 23-13.

 THE TAKEAWAY